LionSR/TeXRA/coauthor/README.md

 </agent>
 ```

-In this example, `prompts_polish_with_auxiliary.xml` inherits the settings and prompts from `prompts_polish.xml` but uses its own sysmtem prompts.
+In this example, `prompts_polish_physics.xml` inherits the settings and prompts from `prompts_polish.xml` but uses its own sysmtem prompts.
 This inheritance mechanism allows you to create specialized versions of agents while reusing most of the existing prompt structure.

 ## Agent Execution Logic